marcgreen/dhdedm2/FEATURES_AND_EQUIPMENT.md

 5. **`update_domain_cards`** - Manage domain cards
 6. **`roll_damage`** - Updated to include Sneak Attack parameters

+## AI DM Integration

+The AI DM now receives the complete player state information at the start of each session, including:

+- **Character Stats**: HP, Stress, Hope, Armor, Evasion, Thresholds
+- **Attributes**: All six core attributes with their current values
+- **Background**: Complete character background with motivation, personality, beliefs, and relationships
+- **Equipment**: Current weapons, armor, and their properties
+- **Features**: All character features and their descriptions
+- **Domain Cards**: Available domain cards and their effects
+- **Inventory**: All items, gold, and consumables
+- **Experiences**: Available experiences and their usage status
+- **Conditions**: Current character conditions
+- **Location**: Current position and scene information
+- **GM State**: Current Fear level and spotlight status

+This ensures the AI DM has full context about the player's character and can make informed decisions that are appropriate to the character's background, abilities, and current situation.

 ## Usage Examples

 ### Updating Individual Attributes